FAQ

 We should also keep in mind that when irrigating with such water, radionuclides accumulate in plants.
 Consumption of such products may be harmful to the health of the local population.

-Will the high irrigation flow rates draw the ISR mine solution out of the mining area into the rest of the aquifer and cause massive contamination of aquifer?
+Will the high irrigation flow rates draw the ISR mine solution out of the mining area into the rest of the aquifer and cause massive contamination of the aquifer?

 • Hydrogeological studies demonstrated that overall groundwater flow velocity of Stampriet aquifer is in the range of 1-3 m per year.